 The Royal Palace is located at Calle de Bailén, s/n, 28071 Madrid, Spain.
 It’s open Monday to Saturday from 10 to 6 and on Sunday from 10 to 4 in the winter.
 It’s open an hour later in the summer from Monday to Saturday.
 It costs 13€ ($15.40 USD).

 Walk Around Retiro Park (Parque del Buen Retiro)

 Generally called El Retiro, the name of this park in Spanish means “Park of the Pleasant Retreat.”
 It is huge and truly amazing.
-El Retiro is packed full of things to see as you stroll around and has a large lace, beautiful gardens, including the gardens in the lovely Crystal Palace glass pavilion.
+El Retiro is packed full of things to see as you stroll around and has a large lace and beautiful gardens, including the gardens in the lovely Crystal Palace glass pavilion.

-There are also lots of monuments and statues, including an interesting statuary featuring statues of the Spanish kings.
+There are also lots of monuments and statues, including an interesting statuary featuring statues of Spanish kings.
 There is also an incredible rose garden and the remains of the Buen Retiro Palace that once presided over the area with an interesting art collection inside.

 This park not only serves as a place to find solace in the midst of a large city but also holds many events annually.
 It’s a fun and vibrant place with an air of celebration, even when there isn’t a festival going on.

 The Prado Museum is the main national art museum in Spain.
 The Prado, along with the Reina Sofia Museum and the Thyssen-Bornemisza Museum make up the “Golden Triangle of Art” in Madrid.

 It has one of the largest art collections in the entire world.
 It is also known for housing one of the finest collections of European art anywhere as well.
 So, if you appreciate fine art, this museum is definitely worth your time.